jooyoungseo/jladown/README.md

 ![choosing the jladown R Markdown project template](img/4-jla-render.png)

-To render a document to a different output type, click the down arrow to the right of the “Knit” button, and select either the gitbook or Word document format.
+To render a document to *a different output type* (other than a PDF), click the down arrow to the right of the “Knit” button, and select either the gitbook or Word document format.

 # To-Do List